-We identified a median employee using our employee population as of December 31, 2022 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) actual bonus for 2022, and (C) the grant date fair value of any annual or new hire equity awards granted during the fiscal year ended December 31, 2022, and (ii) ranking this aggregated compensation measure for our employees (excluding Dr. O'Neill, who was serving as our chief executive officer on December 31, 2022) from highest to lowest.
-Salaries or wages for those employees hired during 2022 were annualized.
+We identified a median employee using our employee population as of December 31, 2023 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) actual bonus for 2023, and (C) the grant date fair value of any annual or new hire equity awards granted during the fiscal year ended December 31, 2023, and (ii) ranking this aggregated compensation measure for our employees (excluding our chief executive officer) from highest to lowest.
+Salaries or wages for those employees hired during 2023 were annualized.
 Once the median employee was identified, we calculated the median employee's annual total compensation in accordance with the rules applicable to the Summary Compensation Table.